 Each unit has local telephone (except in Commonwealth Hall) and cable TV service (televisions should be cable-ready) provided at no additional cost (costs are included in residence hall fee payment).

 Each student is responsible for providing his/her own telephone.
 Phones should have touch-tone capability and include the # (pound) and * (star) keys.
 The telephone number for the unit is imprinted on the wall outlet.
 Long distance service is available through use of a student’s personal calling card.
 Students are prevented from accepting collect calls on any campus telephone.
 Placing an operator-assisted call billed to any other campus telephone number also is prohibited.

-The wall outlet for each is located in the main living space for each room/suite/apartment; there are not individual outlets in the bedrooms of suites and apartments.
+The wall outlet and cable box is located in the main living space for each room/suite/apartment; there are not individual outlets/boxes in the bedrooms of suites and apartments.
 NOTE: Splitters are not permitted.

 What are the College’s technology policies?